This is my current team - for past members, click here.

 (Biochemistry), Thesis (22-23), Summer 23

-Jordan was drawn to the lab after being introduced to phages in Dr. Hynes’ 3MI3 lecture series, and has stuck around ever since.
+Jordan was drawn to the lab after being introduced to phages in Dr. Hynes’ 3MI3 lecture series, got to hold his first pipette (covid cohort!) and has stuck around ever since.
+Supported by a CGS-M, he’s handling the lab’s most ‘out-there’ project, trying to teach E. coli some new tricks.
 Outside of school, Jordan enjoys dancing, cycling, drinking oat milk lattes, and seeing how long he can hold a handstand for.
-He is part of the McMaster recreational dance team and works part-time at The PrEP Clinic in Toronto.
+He is part of the McMaster recreational dance team.

 Ayesha Umair